bmcculley/static-server/README.md

 # static-server

-A HTTP server written in java to serve static files
+A HTTP server written in Java to serve static files

+### TODO:
+ * Update documentation
+ * Add logging
+ * Add other stuff too